 Hailed by Netflix as India’s first dystopian TV drama, Leila has earned comparisons to Hulu’s critically acclaimed The Handmaid’s Tale.
 The series envisions an India where one state, Aryavarta, has risen up above the others, proficient in technological advancements and able to provide for its people but demanding every ounce of blood, sweat, tears, and devotion from those people in return.
 As one woman living in Aryavarta searches for her daughter who was stolen from her by government officials, she begins to challenge those in power, putting her life — and her daughter’s life — in danger.

-Here’s everything we know about Leila Season 2, including whether or not it has been renewed, what the plot of Season 1 covered, whether or not this series really bears any resemblance to The Handmaid’s Tale, and when the release date might be.
+Here’s everything we know about Leila Season 2, including whether or not it has been renewed, what the plot of Season 1 covered, whether or not this series really bears any resemblance to The Handmaid’s Tale.

 Has Leila been renewed for Season 2?